 The society must apply to the Local Authority where their principal office is situated.
-Once you are certain you have met the above criteria please apply online bygoing to our public register or fill out the and (this must be filled out by the applicant) and send them both to us with the fee of £40.00.
+Once you are certain you have met the above criteria please fill out theand (this must be filled out by the applicant) and send them both to us with the fee of £40.00.
 If everything is correct with the application you will receive your registration, receipt, a returns form and change of details form from us.

 What are the limits placed on Small Society Lotteries?

 The limits placed on small society lotteries are as follows: